A Rural Journey Through The Countryside And Lake Kasumigaura, Savoring The Passage Of Time.

-INASHIKI NEST has been consecutively selected as a Superhost on Airbnb.
+INASHIKI NEST has been used as a filming location for two movies.

 Information